Red Bull RB4: Technical developments

 As all teams had to conform to the new set of 2008 regulations, the RB4 had the new standard electronic control unit, produced by McLaren Electronic Systems, that aims to prevent the use of driver aids such as traction control and engine braking.

 At the February 1 test at Barcelona, the RB4 sported a radical new fin-shaped engine cover.
-This was part of the first part of the aerodynamic package changes that most teams would make before the opening round in Australia.
-Webber drove the RB4 with the "Shark Fin"; Coulthard, however, took out a more normal-shaped RB4.
+This was part of the initial aerodynamic package changes that most teams implemented before the opening round in Australia.
+Webber drove the RB4 with the "Shark fin," while Coulthard used a more conventionally shaped RB4.

 2008 season

 Testing

 The RB4 was a contender for "the best of the rest" title in testing for the 2008 season, with both Webber and Coulthard topping the timesheets.

 However both drivers had a couple of small incidents, with Coulthard "kissing the wall" between turns 7 and 8 at the Circuit de Catalunya on 19 February 2008, and Webber having some minor kerb damage on the monocoque, which could "not be repaired in time to resume testing" on his first day driving the RB4.

 Even considering the setbacks and competitive times, the team and both drivers were making sure but steady progress throughout the 2008 testing season, optimising the RB4 to the new rules and regulations.
-The team was pleased with the car's performance through the testing season before the season opener in Melbourne.
+The team was pleased with the car's performance through the testing season before the season opener in Australia.